RatseerOfRattesse/MACCWiki/docs/Media/Satire Parodies.md

 ### Gonna be Gonna be BROKEN

-*A series of parodies made for satirical purposes by Old Man, Egg, Rat, Lion, and Jarnman*
+*A series of parodies made for satirical purposes by Kayden, George, Ethan, Lion, and Arjun*

 ## Broken (parody of golden):